 What we haven’t included is high quality eggs and fresh ground pepper.
 Not only do we not want to ship eggs because we risk them not being at their peak freshness (or breaking!) but both of these ingredients are best ‘cracked’ at home.
 Please use the best eggs you can find such as farm fresh eggs with very orange yolks or top quality eggs such as Burford Blues or Clarence Court.

 Finally, don’t sweat it.
 However it turns out, Your creation will be delicious and much of the hype around Carbonara is preference.
 You will do a great job!
 You can’t really go wrong with pasta, egg, cheese and bacon!
 Good luck and if you have any questions, drop us a line and we will be happy to give you advice.

-- In a large frying pan heat the pancetta with a tablespoon of olive oil; take care not to burn it but bring it to a light crisp and take the pan off the heat
+- Dice the pancetta in cubes and heat it in a large frying pan with a tablespoon of olive oil; take care not to burn it but bring it to a light crisp and take the pan off the heat

 - In a large saucepan add 1 litre of salted water for every 100g of pasta.
 For 250g of pasta add 2.5 litres of water